About the Team

 Mohammed is our Administrative Assistant.
 He is responsible for everything logistics and transportation-related and mans our reception during the work day.
 You can contact him whenever you need anything in the institute, library, computer lab or apartments.

-Partnerships & Professional Affiliations
+Partnerships and Affiliations

 Al Amana Centre & Noor Majan

-Who is the Al Amana Centre?
+What is the Al Amana Centre?

-Located near the historic Mutrah Souq in Muscat, Al Amana Centre has been an integral part of Oman’s modern developmental history, and is now at the forefront of Christian-Muslim dialogue and relations.
-Al Amana Centre’s work is rooted in a legacy of over 120 years of interfaith cooperation.
 In 1893, members of the Reformed Church in America (RCA), with the blessing of Sultan Qaboos, arrived in Muscat to serve the people of Oman.
 With the help of Omanis, the RCA began a program of medical and educational development.
 Following the nationalization of Oman’s medical and educational sectors in the 1970s, a new vision emerged in response to the challenges of a world in which tensions between Christians and Muslims were on the rise.
 The Reformed Church in America encouraged the creation of an ecumenical center to work on building bridges of understanding and cooperation between Muslims and Christians.
-Al Amana was created out of this idea and now works with religious, educational, civic, and government leaders of Oman to develop programs in Christian-Muslim dialogue and relations.
+Al Amana was thus born.
+Today, the center collaborates with religious, educational, civic, and governmental leaders in Oman to develop programs centered on Christian-Muslim dialogue and relations.

 Collaboration: Noor Majan & Al Amana Center